swcarpentry/DEPRECATED-boot-camps/data/Select.md

     >>> fields = ['ProperName', 'Distance']
     >>> print stars.find_one({'ProperName':'Betelgeuse'}, fields)

 This is termed a *projection*.
-Since BSON documents can be nested - a field's value is a document itself - MongDB also allows the sub-documents to be projected.
+Since BSON documents can be nested - a field's value is a document itself - MongoDB also allows the sub-documents to be projected.

 ## Adding a document